Ernst Reiss

 Reiss was a member of the 1956 Swiss Everest–Lhotse expedition.
 At the end of April and start of May, the expedition erected some high camps.
-From the last high camp at the "Geneva Spur" on 18 May, Luchsinger and Reiss climbed the summit of Lhotse mountain.
+From the last high camp at the "Geneva Spur" on 18 May, Luchsinger and Reiss climbed the summit of Lhotse.
 Their colleagues Ernst Schmied and Jürg Marmet were successful on 23 May and one day later Dölf Reist and Hansruedi von Gunten made the second and third climb on Mount Everest.

 Reiss died in Basel, Switzerland, on 3 August 2010, aged 90.